 Today, we are talking about creating your dietitian about page on your website.
-Because when I’m working with website clients, many, many of them will tell me, at one point or another, “Oh my gosh.
+If you need some website inspiration, be sure to check out these dietitian website examples!
+When I’m working with website clients, many, many of them will tell me, at one point or another, “Oh my gosh.
 I don’t like working on an about page.
 I don’t know what to say.
 I don’t like talking about myself.”
 So today, I’m giving you the breakdown of what needs to be on your about page because, disclaimer, it’s not just a bio, and it’s not your life story either.

 or listen to it here: